prowe/dotNetCoreDemo/blog.md

 ## Adding MVC

-So far we have a simple HTTP server but we are lacking controller routing.
-Start with adding the following dependencies to your project.json:
+So far we have a simple HTTP server, but are lacking controller routing.
+Start by adding the following dependencies to your project.json:
 ```json
 "Microsoft.AspNetCore.Mvc": "1.0.1",
 "Microsoft.AspNetCore.Routing": "1.0.1",